 Appreciation2 craft prompts3 to 4 marks eachNarrative technique; figurative language Douglas uses for water

-The CBSE marking scheme weights the Understanding the Text block heaviest: a single well-structured 5-marker on Douglas's instructor or his step-by-step cure carries more weight than two 3-mark recall items combined.
+The CBSE marking scheme weights the Understanding the Text block heaviest, so one clear 5-marker on the instructor or the cure scores more than two short recall items.

 Source: Magnet Brains on YouTube